xiaogit00/covalent-docs/README.md

 Please read the contribution guidelines [here](CONTRIBUTING.md).

 ## Running docs site locally
-Covalent uses the [Cloudflare documentation engine](https://developers.cloudflare.com/docs-engine/) for the docs site.
+Covalent uses a static site generator `hugo` for generating the website.

 1. Install the `hugo` server for your machine: https://gohugo.io/getting-started/installing/